gabrielsoltz/metahub/README.md

 `./metahub --list-findings --meta-checks --mh-filters-checks is_encrypted=True --meta-tags --mh-fiters-tags Classification=PI`

 - Filter only the affected resoruces that are unencrypted and has a Tag "Classification" with value "PI" and write a CSV Spreadsheet:
-`./metahub --list-findings --meta-checks --mh-filters-checks is_encrypted=True --meta-tags --mh-fiters-tags Classification=PI --write-csv`
+`./metahub --list-findings --meta-checks --mh-filters-checks is_encrypted=True --meta-tags --mh-fiters-tags Classification=PI --output-modes csv`

 ## Investigating a finding